RoySegall/gizra.com/src/_posts/2017-12-25-elm-circuit.md

 We decided to go with a super complex Drupal 8 setup.
 The kind that, you at your home probably don't have and never will.
 It's a super secret branch that …

 No, just kidding, It's Drupal 7.
-With RESTful 1.x, and just the custom code we need along with some key modules such as Entity API, Message, Features and it is all tested with a large amount of SimpleTests.
+With [RESTful 1.x](https://github.com/RESTful-Drupal/restful/tree/7.x-1.x), and just the custom code we need along with some key modules such as Entity API, Message, Features and it is all tested with a large amount of SimpleTests.

 Here is a short Q&A to questions no one really asked me, probably because I offer an answer before they are asked:

-Q: Why not Drupal 8?
+__Q__: Why not Drupal 8?
-A: Could you also ask me why not Haskell?
+__A__: Could you also ask me why not Haskell?
 It would be easier to answer both these questions together.

-Q: Why not Haskell?
+__Q__: Why not Haskell?
-A: Great questions!
+__A__: Great questions!
 I'll start with the latter.
 We've been dabbling with Haskell for some time now, and after doing Elm for so long we can definitely appreciate the language.
 However, we were missing two important things: experience and mastery.

 I think that often time, in the (silly) arguments of which is the best framework/system, we are presented with the language’s features.
 But we need to also take  into account experience.
 After 10 years with Drupal, there are very few problems we haven't encountered, and we have ha a chance to iterate and improve those solutions.
 We have the manpower in Gizra that is most experienced with Drupal, so scaling the dev team is easier.
 Combine it with a big ecosystem such as Panteon for hosting, Blackfire.io integrated in our CI to prevent regression in performance, Drupal was in the end the budget correct choice.